EnigmaCurry/blog.rymcg.tech/content/blog/gitea.md

    without signing in.
  * `PVC_SIZE` - the storage volume size for all of the git repositories.

+The variables `POSTGRES_USER`, `POSTGRES_PASSWORD`, `INTERNAL_TOKEN`,
-The secrets `POSTGRES_USER` `POSTGRES_PASSWORD` are interactively input at render time, `render.sh` will ask you for them.
-You *should not* set them in `gitea_env.sh` yourself.
-There are additional vars `INTERNAL_TOKEN`, `JWT_SECRET`, and `SECRET_KEY` which are secret values *generated automatically* at render time and put into a sealed secret..
+`JWT_SECRET`, and `SECRET_KEY` are all secret values and are *generated automatically* at render time and put into a sealed secret.
 You don't need to enter them, but their values will be printed in the render output so that you can verify them.

 Render the templates: